 Attar of rose scented geraniums is easy to grow in the warm climates of USDA plant hardiness zones 10 and 11.
 The plants are lovely in flower beds, patio containers, or hanging baskets.

 Geranium attar of rose grows in full sun or partial shade, although the plant benefits from afternoon shade in hot climates.
 Plant these scented geraniums in average, well-drained soil.
 Avoid rich soil, which may decrease the sweet aroma.

 Gardeners in cooler climates can grow geranium attar of rose indoors, where it remains beautiful all year long.
 Indoor plants benefit from a little shade in summer, but they need bright light throughout the winter months.

 Caring for Attar of Rose Geraniums

-Geranium attar of rose is a drought-tolerant plant that doesn’t tolerate soggy soil.
+Geranium attar of rose is a drought tolerant plant that doesn’t tolerate soggy soil.
 Water only when the top inch (2.5 cm.) of soil feels dry to the touch.
-Water indoor plants deeply, and then allow the pot to drain thoroughly.
+Water indoor plants deeply, then allow the pot to drain thoroughly.

 Fertilize plants every three to four weeks using a balanced, water-soluble fertilizer diluted to half strength.
 Alternatively, use a slow-release granular fertilizer early in the growing season.
 Be careful not to overfeed attar of rose geraniums, as too much fertilizer may minimize the scent of the blooms.